sankalpkataria/search-in-file/README.md

 * `words`: Searches for the exact word.
 Default `false`
 * `ignoreCase`: Case in-sensitive search.
 Default `false`
 * `isRegex`: Searches for the regular expresion.
 Default `false`
+* `searchResults`: Type of search results to get. `lineNo` to get line with line number that contains given search text.
+Default `filePaths`